 Can't find what you're looking for on our website?

 We hope to have a blog at some point in the future.

 Recent News & Upcoming Events

-Happy New Year! (and a friendly reminder that it’s time to renew your FOLK membership if you haven’t already done so)
+A belated Happy New Year! (and a friendly reminder that it’s time to renew your FOLK membership if you haven’t already done so)

 The deteriorating boardwalk between Canyon Falls Roadside Park and Canyon Falls is scheduled for replacement this year.